Dispute Resolution

 Employees who intend to utilize this process must do so by notifying their supervisor within seven (7) calendar days of the action that gave rise to the dispute.
 The conversation between the supervisor and the employee should include the issue being disputed and the desired outcome of the dispute process.

-If the discussion does not result in a satisfactory resolution, the employee may contact their Human Resources Consultant (HR Consultant) regarding continuing the Dispute Resolution Process.
+If the discussion does not result in a satisfactory resolution, the employee may contact their Engagement Consultant regarding continuing the Dispute Resolution Process.
 The employee must provide written notice within seven (7) calendar days of meeting with the supervisor, where the dispute was not resolved.
 The written notice should include a summary of the concern, any related documents and the outcome desired by the employee.
-When possible, this written notice should be an e-mail to the HR Consultant with the documents attached.
-If an e-mail is not possible, a written notice with attachments may be delivered to the Office of Human Resources.
+When possible, this written notice should be an e-mail to the Engagement Consultant with the documents attached.
+If an e-mail is not possible, a written notice with attachments may be delivered to the Office of Engagement.
 The form or completeness of the submission will not be used as a justification for ending the dispute resolution process.

-This optional step is available to employees to provide an opportunity for the employee and the supervisor to meet together with a Human Resources professional and attempt to resolve the dispute.
+This optional step is available to employees to provide an opportunity for the employee and the supervisor to meet together with a Engagement professional and attempt to resolve the dispute.
 As with every step of the process, an open exchange of information is critical for success.
-A Human Resources professional may be able to help both the employee and the manager to express their thoughts, concerns and willingness to find a resolution.
+A Engagement professional may be able to help both the employee and the manager to express their thoughts, concerns and willingness to find a resolution.

 If resolution is not reached during this step, the employee may proceed to Departmental Review.
-The employee must notify the HR Consultant in writing or by email within seven (7) calendar days of the facilitated conversation meeting of their request to proceed to Departmental Review.
-The HR Consultant will inform the employee in writing of the next deadline.
+The employee must notify the Engagement Consultant in writing or by email within seven (7) calendar days of the facilitated conversation meeting of their request to proceed to Departmental Review.
+The Engagement Consultant will inform the employee in writing of the next deadline.

 Step 2 – Departmental Review